This page is dedicated to our deceased family members.

 In Memory of William “Bill” L. Van Moorleghem

 Bill, or Will as many called him, was born in Omaha, Nebraska to Irene (Riedmann) and Clem Van Moorleghem on April 4, 1952.
 He attended St Thomas More Grade School and graduated from Ryan High School in 1970.
 After high school Bill began the adventure most would never imagine.
-As young boy he was always wandering, meeting people and experiencing new things.
-His mom would say he make a five minute walk take an hour with all the detours he took.
+As a young boy he was always wandering, meeting people and experiencing new things.
+His mom would say he makes a five-minute walk take an hour with all the detours he took.

 When they moved to Appleton Bill started painting houses for a living.
 While working on one house he met a man who owned a filing systems company.
 Bill, being the great talker he was, convinced the man to give him a job.
 After learning about the business Bill started his own small business, Design Office Interiors, selling and installing office furniture.
 He developed a very loyal clientele.
 His easy-going nature and calmness proved to be one of his strong points.
 His customers developed a trust in him knowing that he would take care of them.
 He owned the business for 17 years.

 Bill passed away in peace at his home in Hortonville, Wisconsin on August 1, 2013.
-He was cremated and his ashes were spread at High Cliff State Park in Sherwood, Wisconsin on August 7th.
+He was cremated and his ashes were spread at a favorite retreat of his in Wisconsin on August 7th.
 You can view his Hortonville, Wisconsin obituary here.
 A service was held for him at the park pavilion.
 A second service was held in Omaha at St John Vianney on August 22nd.
 May he rest in peace.

 In Memory of Alfred A. Jr. and Shirley Maree (Simpson) Riedmann